2016 Catalunya GP2 Series round

 The 2016 Catalunya GP2 Series round was a GP2 Series motor race on 14 and 15 May 2016 at the Circuit de Catalunya in Spain.
 It was the first round of the 2016 GP2 Series.
 The race weekend supported the 2016 Spanish Grand Prix.

 Background

 The defending champions for GP2, Stoffel Vandoorne, were unable to defend their respective titles due to the ruling which forbids driver champions from returning to the series.
 Vandoorne remained as a McLaren reserve and test driver, where he stood in for the injured Fernando Alonso at the Bahrain Grand Prix, while also racing in the Super Formula series in Japan.

 Classification

 Qualifying

-A dramatic qualifying session saw Pierre Gasly took his first pole position of the season, his third in a row dating back to last season, and the fourth in his GP2 career.
+A dramatic qualifying session saw Pierre Gasly take his first pole position of the season, his third in a row dating back to last season, and the fourth in his GP2 career.
 It was also the first pole position for Prema Racing, which they scored on their debut in the GP2 Series.
 Norman Nato grabbed his best-ever qualifying position in GP2 with a strong second place, with Alex Lynn behind in third.